AtienoMboya/alx-low_level_programming/0x02-functions_nested_loops/README.md

 1-alphabet.c
 	prints the alphabet in lowercase followed by a new line 2-print_alphabet_x10.c
-	prints the alphabet 10 times in lowercase followed by a new line 3-islower.c
+	prints the alphabet 10
+3-islower.c
 	checks for lowercase character
+4-isalpha.c
+	checks for any letter of the alphabet, lower or upper case